hupili/python-for-data-and-media-communication-gitbook/notes-week-07.md

 # `df`is short for "dataframe", which is usually used as return value in pandas.
 ```

 **Quiz1** In this case, you can see that the headers ar wrong with the column location, price, country and likes.
-How to change the headers?
+How to change the headers? - `rename` function.

 ```python
 df.rename(columns={'location':'likes','price':'location','country':'price','style':'country','likes':'style'}, inplace=True)